 Duration: 4 days / 3 nights

-This route is in the southwest part of Algonquin Provincial Park, leaving from Canoe Lake just off of Highway 60.
+Location: This route is in the southwest part of Algonquin Provincial Park, leaving from Canoe Lake just off of Highway 60.

 Traditional Territory: This route in Algonquin Provincial Park is located on the traditional territory of the Omàmìwininìwag (Algonquin) and Anishinabewaki (source).

 Maps & Resources

 Maps: The Adventure Map Algonquin 1: Corridor North

 Interactive Route Map: Click here to view and edit this route using the Canoe Route Planner

 Permits & Reservations

 Permits: Reservations can be made through the Ontario Parks reservation portal.
 Reserving a campsite on the lake (online or by phone) means one of the sites on that lake is reserved for you.
 You may not reserve a specific site.
 First come, first served.
 Permits can be printed at home or downloaded to your device or at Access Point #5.